 Here's the question everyone asks: "If I type something into ChatGPT, does it learn from that?"
 The answer depends entirely on which tier you're using.

 Free consumer versions of AI tools often use your inputs to train future models.
 That means the client name, revenue figure, or employee issue you typed in could — in theory — influence what the model outputs for someone else later.
-It's not that OpenAI publishes your data.
+It's not that the vendor publishes your data.
 It's that your data becomes part of the model's training set, anonymized but absorbed.

-Paid business tiers are a completely different story:
+Paid business tiers are a different story:

-Google Gemini for Workspace: Business workspace versions don't train on your data.
+- Google Gemini for Workspace: Business Workspace versions don't train on your data.
 Consumer Gemini may.

 Not all AI privacy risks are created equal.
 Here are the three you'll hear about, ranked by how much they should actually worry you: